Nan's Experience Essential Oils Membership provides Exclusive EO Training and Coaching on Transformation, Functional

 Can this Oil be Used for Animals?
 Yes, in small amounts.
 Common use is to control discomfort and for calming.

 Note About animals: Certain oils can be very toxic to cats.
 Citrus products and oils in particular that are not of therapeutic grade!
 Please consult your vet if you are not sure about applying any essential oil to your pet.

 What are the Safety Precautions?
 First, only use therapeutic grade essential oils!
 Valerian oil does not have contraindications know at normal aroma-therapeutic doses; however it is recommended that it is not taken in large doses or for a long period of time.
 I typically use this oil in a blend that is pre-made to provide a balancing effect.

 Essential Oil Trivia?

-Did you know that Valerian was used in many love potions and aphrodisiacs?
+Did you know that Valerian was used in many love potions?

 Did you know that the German Commission E has pronounced Valerian to be an effective aid for restlessness and for sleep support?

 Want to Purchase Therapeutic Valerian Essential Oil?